 Many people came to greet Jesus and cheer Him on as He entered the city.
-Read Matthew 21:8 aloud.
+Ask a volunteer to read Matthew 21:8 aloud.
 Invite the kids to create a path down the center of the room, with half the kids on one side and half on the other.
 Everyone took palm branches to wave at Jesus as He entered the city.
 In Bible times, palm branches meant victory and peace.
 People began to wave them at Jesus as He passed because they thought He was the king who was going to save them from the Romans and make them a free country again.
 Invite the kids to wave their palm branches.
-Jesus is King of Kings, so the people were half right.
+Jesus is the King of Kings, so the people were half right.
 But at that time, Jesus didn't come to be a warrior king who would save Israel from the Romans.
 He came to be the one true King who would die for us and save us from our sins!
-He came to bring us eternal life.
+He came to bring us eternal life!

-As Jesus entered the city, the people waved their palm branches and called out to Him.
-During the next verse, have the kids wave their palm branches as you walk slowly down the path in the middle of the room.
-Read Matthew 21:9 aloud.
-The people called out "Hosanna" to Jesus.
+As Jesus entered into the city, the people waved their palm branches and called out to Him.
+Ask a volunteer to read Matthew 21:9 aloud.
+The people called out, "Hosanna" to Jesus.
 Hosanna is a word that means "Please save us!"
+Invite the kids to shout out "Hosanna" three times.
 The people thought Jesus was going to save them from Rome.
 But He was going to do something so much bigger!
-He was going to save people from their sins so they could have a relationship with God and live with Him forever.
+He was going to save people from their sins so that they could have a relationship with God and live with Him forever.
 When Jesus came to earth, He showed us who God is and how much He loves us.
 Jesus is the ultimate King-the King of Kings-who saves us!

 The people cheered and cheered for Jesus and blessed Him.
-Encourage the kids to cheer and call out praise to God.
+Invite the kids to cheer and call out praise to God.
 When Jesus arrived in Jerusalem, many other people wondered who He was and what He had come to do.
-Read Matthew 21:10-11 aloud.
+Invite a volunteer to read Matthew 21:10-11 aloud.
 Everyone knew Jesus was a prophet, but not everyone realized that He is King of Kings and He is God.
 They didn't know that in just a few days He would die on the cross to save us from our sins.

 Jesus died, but then He rose again.
 He showed the world that He is King of Kings!
 He is still King today, and He reigns in our lives and our hearts when we ask Him to.
 It is good to know that we worship the one true King!
-Invite children to wave their palm branches again.
 Share a time when you knew that Jesus was King in your life.